Ad-Free Blog

 Another piece I know very little about is a a silver plated brass tray with matching lid,

-on an enamel glazed milk-glass bowl.
+holding an enamel glazed milk-glass bowl.

 My guess it is very early 20th century and the milk glass has that